-Table 2: Summary table of modelling and two examples of 3D prediction model realized on Swiss-model with AtDIR6 or PTS1 as templates.
-(A) S. Viridochromogense 9xjB5L 3D prediction model (template AtDIR6) and (B) S. SA15 NUgJb prediction model (template PTS1).
+Table 2: Summary table of modelling and two examples of 3D prediction model

+Viridochromogense 9xjB5L 3D prediction model (template AtDIR6) and (B) S. SA15

+NUgJb prediction model (template PTS1).

-Additionally, two C are found in the putative active site pockets (in $\beta 3$ and $\beta 4^5$ , Fig 2) possibly forming disulfur-bridges predicted for 28% of the DPL sequences.
+Additionally, two C are found in the putative active site pockets (in $\beta$ 3 and $\beta$ 4, Fig 2) possibly forming disulfur-bridges predicted for 28% of the DPL sequences.
 Such a proposed organization differs that found in plant DPs in which C likely stabilizing the barrel structure are localized at the N-and C-extremities of the sequences.